sambranaivan/CardScriptsWiki/Home.md

 void | aux.GlobalCheck(s, function func) | Enables a global check to be used with function "func" bool | aux.HarmonizingMagFilter(c,e,f) | bool | aux.HasCounterListed(card c, int counter_type) | Checks whether card c has an effect that mentions int counter_type counter.
-This includes adding, removing, gaining ATK/DEF per counter, etc. Corresponding table: "s.counter_list" ("s.counter_place_list" is already handled) bool | aux.HasListedSetCode(Card c, int ...) | Retrurn if (Card c) lists any of the setcodes passed in (int ...), by iterating over Card c's listed_series. bool | aux.imval1(Effect e, Card c) | default filter for EFFECT_CANNOT_BE_BATTLE_TARGET where (Card c) is checked to ensure it's not immune to (Effect e) bool | aux.imval2(Effect e, Card c) | similar to aux.imval1, but also check if the monster is from opponent. bool | aux.indoval(Effect e, Effect re, int rp) | Returns if the reason player is equal to 1-effect e's handler player.
+This includes adding, removing, gaining ATK/DEF per counter, etc. Corresponding table: "s.counter_list" ("s.counter_place_list" is already handled) bool | aux.HasListedSetCode(Card c, int ...) | Returns if (Card c) lists any of the setcodes passed in (int ...), by iterating over Card c's listed_series. bool | aux.imval1(Effect e, Card c) | default filter for EFFECT_CANNOT_BE_BATTLE_TARGET where (Card c) is checked to ensure it's not immune to (Effect e) bool | aux.imval2(Effect e, Card c) | similar to aux.imval1, but also check if the monster is from opponent. bool | aux.indoval(Effect e, Effect re, int rp) | Returns if the reason player is equal to 1-effect e's handler player.
 Commonly used as filter for EFFECT_INDESTRUCTABLE_EFFECT + opponent